KILTprotocol/spec-ext-credential-api/readme.md

 - generate a temporary keypair for encryption of messages of the current session
 - use this keypair to sign the dApp-provided nonce

-The extension should perform following tasks in `startSession`:
+The extension should perform the following tasks in `startSession`:
 - ensure that the user has previously authorized interaction with the provided DID
 - otherwise, request user authorization for this interaction